OndrejHulka/Python-projects/README.md

 # 🧩 Small Projects Collection

-This repository contains a collection of small to mid-sized projects that I built to improve my programming skills and explore different technologies.
+This repository contains a collection of small to mid-sized projects that I built to improve my programming skills and explore different technologies in python.
 Each project is stored in its own folder.
 ## 📦 Projects Overview

 ### ♟️ Chess (Pygame)